Getting an Interview

-I applied online and the process took 5 months – interviewed at Commonwealth Financial Network in November 2013.
+I applied online.
+The process took 5+ months – interviewed at Commonwealth Financial Network (San Diego, CA) in November 2013.

 I go in and first thing they have me do is fill out half a dozen sheets of personal information followed by a psych-eval[aka Personality exam).
 It gave me a headache.